TensoRaws/FinalRip/README.md

 - `FINALRIP_REMOTE_CONFIG_HOST` consul host, will load the config from the consul K/V store.
 When set to `EASYTIER` / `easytier`, will try load config from `FINALRIP_EASYTIER_HOST:8500` (`10.126.126.251:8500` by default)
 - `FINALRIP_REMOTE_CONFIG_KEY` consul key, default is `finalrip.yml`

+### Start

+We use [this container](https://github.com/TensoRaws/vs-playground) as the base image, which contains FFmpeg, VapourSynth, PyTorch...

+So In the dashboard, we can select a complicated script to process the video!

+For the advanced user, you should build your own `enocde` image, and set the `Template Repo` name in dashboard if you wanna select a script from the repo's `templates` folder.

 ### Build